NickJongens/ScooterJam/README.md

 ## Find MAC address for scooter

 This package includes the option to scan and list nearby M365 Scooters.
-Simply excecute the package as such:
+Simply execute the package as such:

 ```sh
 sudo python -m m365py